zoop/zoop-gateway-android-sdk/README.md

 AadhaarAPI | Zoop Android SDK for E-sign and Bank Statement Analysis Gateway

 # Release notes
-New version updated checked for cookies at SDK level.
+New version updated fixed issue as per new googgle developer policy and updating version name in Esign URL.

 # Table of Contents